shreyasrajesh0308/ECE188DeepLearning/README.md

 The Colab notebooks has all the information required for the project.

-Submission:
+**Submission**:

-All your code, tables and text need to be contained in the jupyter notebooks.
+* All your code, tables and text need to be contained in the jupyter notebooks.
 Hence, your final submission would contain 2 notebooks, one for each part.

-Also upload the two notebooks to a public github repo and attack the link of the github repo at the top of one of your notebooks.
+* Also upload the two notebooks to a public github repo and attack the link of the github repo at the top of one of your notebooks.

 Goodluck!